pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 I was particularly interested but also terrified of theorem proving, but I did understand that in mathematics it's all about the theorems.
-One can solve a thousand special cases of a problem but the really cool stuff was to be able to prove that a certain property is true for a whole set of problems so that by solving the general case all instances of that class of problems are also solved.
+One can solve a thousand special cases of a problem but the really cool stuff was to be able to prove that a certain property holds true for a certain kind of object.

 Connecting seemingly unrelated areas of mathematics via theorems was also a recurring theme during my readings, and it has remained one of my favorite aspects of mathematics.